Condensation - How to Prevent & Control It

 As we move through the winter months the enquiries that we get for damp issues increases.
 This is partly because the cold weather brings with it conditions that are conducive to condensation issues.
 In fact, the months of October to April are commonly known as ‘Condensation Season’ among surveyors.

 What is condensation and why does it cause so many issues?
 Quite simply, condensation is a process that allows water vapour within air to condense into a liquid on a cool surface.
-When this happens repeatedly over a period of time it can cause damage to finishes, mould growth and possible health issues.
+When this happens repeatedly over a period of time it can cause damage to finishes, mould growth, a musty damp smell and possible health issues.

-The likelihood of condensation forming varies dependent on several factors, including temperature and the amount of moisture in the air, or humidity.
+What actually affects the likelihood of condensation forming varies and is dependent on several factors, including temperature and the amount of moisture in the air, or humidity.
 For condensation to form, the surface temperature must be below what is known as the ‘Dew Point Temperature’.
 We’ve all seen a condensation form on a chilled glass with your favourite cold drink, or on the inside of a glass window pane on a cold winters morning.
 In both cases, the temperature of the glass dips below the dew point temperature and condensation forms.

 The trouble is condensation doesn’t just form on glass, it will form on any surface when the temperature is low enough and where the humidity is high enough.
 This often includes the internal faces of cold external walls.